tazama-lf/docs/README.md

 # <a name='top'></a>Welcome to the Tazama Project!

-The sections below provide a brief overview of the Tazama system, with links to pages that contain more detailed information.
+The sections below provide a brief overview of the Tazama platform, with links to pages that contain more detailed information.

 - [Welcome to the Tazama Project!](#welcome-to-the-tazama-project)
   - [1.
 What is Tazama?](#1-what-is-tazama)